 Note: in the current (2015) BJCP Style Guidelines, American Stout is categorized as Style 20B.
-From the guidelines: Category 20, evolved from their English namesakes to be wholly transformed by American craft brewers.
-Generally, these styles are bigger, stronger, with more roast flavors, and more hoppy than their English cousins.
+From the guidelines: Category 20 American Porter and Stouts, evolved from their English namesakes to be wholly transformed by American craft brewers.
+Generally, these styles are bigger, stronger, more roast-forward, and more hop-centric than their Anglo cousins.
 These styles are grouped together due to a similar shared history and flavor profile.

-American versions have since become a mainstay and are brewed by most American breweries at least seasonally.
+American Stouts have since become a mainstay and are brewed by most at least seasonally.
 These beers are often the choice for Special Christmas beers.
-This is one style that goes well with food, especially steaks and grilled lamb.

-These beers are bolder and generally higher alcohol stouts that range widely between the sweeter and the drier versions.
+American Stouts are generally higher alcohol stouts that range widely between the sweeter and the drier versions.
 One thing most have in common however, is that most have a strong roasted malt flavors, sometimes to the point of tasting like burnt coffee.
 Hop character in this style can be very pronounced with the use of citrusy and fruity American hop varieties typical for the style.
-These beers have a good head retention sometimes from the use of oatmeal, which is an acceptable adjunct in this beer style.

-To brew one, use bold American hops in your American Stout recipe exclusively and a clean American style yeast that is neutral in flavor and finishes dry.
+To brew one, use bold American hops exclusively and a clean American style yeast that is neutral in flavor and finishes dry.